Emergence of Chimeras States in One-dimensional Ising model with Long-Range Diffusion: Models and Methods

 \item A random number $\zeta$ is generated from $U(0,1)$.
 If $\zeta<w^{ij}(\boldsymbol{\sigma})$, the spins $i$ and $j$ are exchanged.

-\end{enumerate} Spin pairs in the ring are updated using a sequential updating.
-Although work regarding parallel updating (all spins updated in the ring at the same time step) in the Ising model has been conducted \cite{KUMAR2024129773} and proven to obey equilibrium statistics, one has to be careful with its implementation so that it satisfies detailed balance \cite{Nilmeier2014}.
+\end{enumerate} {Spin pairs in the ring are updated using a sequential updating, i.e., at each time step during the evolution of the system one chooses a spin pair at random and exchanges their state using the Metropolis algorithm.
+Then the system state is updated after each attempt.
+Note that this is different to what occurs during parallel updating in which, for example in the case of spin-flip dynamics, one performs $N$ spin-flip attempts and updates the state of the whole system state only after these $N$ attempts.} Although work regarding parallel updating in the Ising model has been conducted \cite{KUMAR2024129773} and proven to obey equilibrium statistics, one has to be careful with its implementation so that it satisfies detailed balance \cite{Nilmeier2014}.

 The simulations presented in our study were performed using C++, resulting in a significant improvement in both simulation performance and the computational cost of numerical analysis.
 We were able to parallelize different runs with \textit{OpenMC} and the use of efficient random number generators as \textit{mt19937$\_$64} made large system sizes fast to compute.
 Nevertheless, the use of \textit{Python} was necessary in the integration of different parts of the code and in the visualization of data.